noa10/mataresit/docs/guides/paperless-maverick-documentation.md

-# Automated Receipt Processing Application
+# Mataresit: Automated Receipt Processing

 A web-based application for automating receipt data extraction using OCR technology with Amazon Textract.